 Something From The North Face

 The North Face always provides seriously durable backpacks.
 They were commonly sighted at my school, and for good reason: these things last forever.

 Pictured above is the The North Face™ Big Shot, a spacious backpack that contains an adjustable laptop compartment big enough for your 15 in. computer.
 I like black because it tends to play down size, i.e. minimizes the turtle effect.
 Also, this thing is going to spend most of the time strewn on the floor of the student lounge, so black makes it harder to see all the grit that accumulates.

 Some other backpacks from North Face that should do the trick:

 It’s got non-removable waist straps, so it might be a better option for dorky school like mine (UChicago) where you didn’t feel bad using the waist strap on the walk to school.

-The North Face™ Borealis (right) – This one has two huge compartments and a laptop compartment, as well a bungee on the outside to quickly stow a windbreaker or sweater.
+The North Face™ Borealis (above) – This bag has two huge compartments and a laptop compartment, as well a bungee on the outside to quickly stow a windbreaker or sweater.

 I really like the way the Burton ones look.
 This Burton™ Big Kettle Backpack, pictured at left, will be perfect for lugging books while subtly rejecting the law school yuppie image in favor of a more “alt” look.

 The Professional Look